patricoferris/omditor/README.md

 *Status: WIP & Experimental & PoC*

 Omditor is an incredibly simple markdown editor that uses [Omd][omd] for the preview and [Irmin][irmin] for the client-server storage.
-Omditor is offline-first meaning even without a connection you can use the application to edit your markdown and later use Irmin to sync and push your changes.
+Omditor is offline-first meaning even without a connection you can use the application to edit your markdown and later use Irmin to sync and push your changes (it isn't a [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) so this isn't quite true).
 Thanks to Irmin's mergeable and branchable structure we get a collaborative, offline-first web application almost for free.

 What follows is an explanation of this repository, bare in mind this is all proof-of-concept not some production service.
-This approach is largely based on the very awesome [Cuekeeper](https://github.com/talex5/cuekeeper).
+It is a quick experiment and will likely remain that way.
+This approach is largely based on the very awesome [Cuekeeper](https://github.com/talex5/cuekeeper) so be sure to check that out.

 ## How it works?

 The client uses [Js_of_ocaml][jsoo] and [brr + note][brr] (my first foray into *functional reactive programming*).
 The server uses [cohttp][cohttp] and [crunches][crunch] the Javascript to be served. **Everything** uses [irmin][irmin].
 The server holds the main store for the different markdown files (there are only three) and the clients push their changes once they're happy.
 Until then they are free to locally commit the changes and go and grab a coffee and go outside, knowing their content has been persistently saved to the browser's IndexedDB.